simon-cybersec/simon-cybersec.github.io/_posts/2022-07-06-security-embedded-sys-part1.md

         during AES encryption (or decryption) one is able to retrieve the used key.

 - *Eavesdropping*
         For example listening on an unenrypted communication and waiting for a password beeing exchanged.

+## Coming next...
+Part two of "Security in embedded systems" will cover countermeasures against the attack scenarios described above.

 ## Further information